shikhu51197/Avis-Rentals/README.md

 ![ShopGIF](https://media.giphy.com/media/IzoWwMyCtNyNwuLRWS/giphy.gif)

-> Avis is India's leading mobility Company with services ranging from chauffeur drive and self-drive car rentals, car-pooling, operating lease and fleet management and has been present in the country for over 20 years.This is a collaborative Project from Masai School in the Construct Week With the 5 team members within 5 Days.
+> Avis is India's leading mobility Company with services ranging from chauffeur drive and self-drive car rentals, car-Sales, operating lease and fleet management and has been present in the country for over 20 years.This was a collaborative Project which is made by 5 team members within 5 Days.
 ---